Catfish371/pdsnd_github/README.md

 ### Description
 Ananysis of shared bike program data for more effective fleet deployment.
 The analysis closely tracked with that done for IIT in 2018.
+This is a third comment made to satisfy the requirement

 ### Files used
 bikeshare_2.py